| Diva Questions & Answers

 Pro Series amplflers are no compromise designs which use costly

 components even if they improve the sound only marginally.
+Expensive

 components, however, do not guarantee good sound.
 Musicality